TOP COACHES AND SPEAKERS

 ADRIEN SÉGURET

-Adrien Séguret, born in Paris on 22 July 1998, plays centre for Castres Olympique, with whom he was runner-up in the French championship.
-Trained at SC Albi, he began his professional career at LOU rugby before playing for Mont de Marsan and Grenoble.
+Adrien Séguret, born in Paris on July 22, 1998, plays center for Castres Olympique, with whom he was runner-up in the French championship.
+Trained at SC Albi, he began his professional career with LOU rugby, before moving on to Mont de Marsan and Grenoble.

 He was World Champion in 2018 with the French Under-20 team.

-Frédéric Manca was born on 23 April 1980 in Albi (Tarn), and played at full-back and fly-half for SC Albi and then Section Paloise.
+Frédéric Manca was born on April 23, 1980 in Albi (Tarn, France), and played as a full-back or fly-half, notably with SC Albi and then Section Paloise.
 He also coached Section from 2014 to 2020.

 SOFIANE GUITOUNE

-Sofiane Guitoune, born on 27 March 1989 in Algiers, is a French international who plays as a winger or centre for Stade Toulousain.
+Sofiane Guitoune, born March 27, 1989 in Algiers, is a French international winger and center with Stade Toulousain.
 Trained at Agen, he has played for Albi, Perpignan and UBB.

 Winner of the French Championship in 2019, 2021 and 2023 with Toulouse, he has 22 caps for the French national team.